Mashed Potato Variations

 Want to add a twist to your spuds?
-Here are some tasty extras:
+Here are some tasty extras to try for mashed potato variations:

 1. Toss peeled parsnips, chopped turnips, or a few handfuls of cauliflower florets in with boiled potatoes and mash according to the recipe below.